Tr0py/Tr0py.github.io/_posts/2025-04-22-notes-instructions-for-phd-students.md

 **Extra tips:**

-- If you can't explain it simply, you likely don't understand it fully.
+- **If you can't explain it simply, you likely don't understand it fully.** (super true!!!!)
 Learn thoroughly or skip that part of your presentation.
 - Audience understanding is your responsibility—not theirs.
 - Never assume your audience knows something; always provide complete logic.
 - Papers get accepted based on the importance and innovation of problems, not merely solutions.